CSCfi/rems/docs/architecture/017-applicant-ux.md

 navigate away from the application page and navigate back, they'll still see their work-in-progress application.

 **Possible solution 2**: Autosave into REMS db.
 Also needs problem A to be fixed.
 Cons: lots of events generated to the REMS db.
+Could work around this by implementing draft saving (or perhaps just auto-saving) separately from the application events.

+Note: in both of these cases we would also retain the current Save button.

 # TODO Decision